itsjoshuagraves/digitalgarden/content/journal/insights/index.md

 ---
 date: 2023-07-30
-title: Insights
+title: Design & Problem Solving
 tags: ["Wisdom"]
 bookToc: true
 summary: "Collection of insights on mind, focus, and ethics."
 ---

 ## Design & Thinking
-What defines good design?
-Entire books are written and courses taught on the subject.
-Most of them are prescriptions for rigorous processes which don't map to any reality or cute lists and thought pieces which have no application to real life.
-Almost none are framed in terms that are accessible to anyone, which is a shame.
+What is design?
+And what is a designer?
+Practicioners are surprisingly protective over that title and its definition.
+They say unnecessarily heady things or give rigorous processes to follow, thinking their strength lies in exclusivity, enigmas, or some magical assortment of exercises.
+Other edgelords crow at newcomers: "You can't be a real designer!
+You linked to [this graphic](https://intrasee.com/wp-content/uploads/2016/05/UX-vs-UI.png) about UX vs UI!
+You clearly don't get it!"

-Instead, let me offer a practical definition that is accessible to anyone.
+Let me instead offer a practical definition that is accessible to anyone.
+Because design is better when there are more of us and we all feel welcomed.

-First, let's define design.
-Is it making an interface?
+Design is this: a practice and a mindset focused on solving a problem.
+That's it.
+If you have a problem and you make something to fix it, you have practiced design.
+You are a designer.

+Are you a designer if you make an app interface?
 Yes.
-What about an object?
+What about an physical object?
 Also yes.
 Doesn't it require training?
 Sometimes, but not really.
 Don't you have to be creative to design?
 Absolutely not.

-So what is it then?

-Design is this: a practice and a mindset focused on solving a problem.
-That's it.
-If you have a problem and you make something to fix it, you have practiced design.
+You see a problem, address it, and that's design.

 Now that you are free from the cloud of uncertainty, what is _good_ design?
-It's taking that mindset and realizing that not all problems have the same solution, even though they might look like it.
+It's taking that problem-solving mindset and realizing that not all problems have the same solution, even though they might look like it on the surface.
 Again, that's it.

-## Thinking
-- Problem solving is like [orienteering](https://en.wikipedia.org/wiki/Orienteering).
-There’s no trail, there’s no map.
-It’s just you being dropped in a thick forest with only your compass and tools to help you find your way out.

 ## Practice
 - The more you cling to process, the quicker you sink.